vmware-tanzu/tanzu-dev-portal/content/guides/reactive-spring-security-simple.md

 2) Send a request to the 'shake' route.
 This service method is `@PreAuthorized` protected for users having 'SHAKE' role.
 3) Since we don't have this kind of permission for the 'raker' user, we will get [ApplicationErrorException](https://github.com/rsocket/rsocket-java/blob/master/rsocket-core/src/main/java/io/rsocket/exceptions/ApplicationErrorException.java) with the message 'Denied'.

 > **_NOTE:_** To ensure safer communication while using `Simple` authentication, you might apply TLS security across the transport.
-This way, no one can snoop the network for un-encrypted authentication payloads.
+This way, no one can snoop the network for unencrypted authentication payloads.

 ## Method Security Tests